-The City’s primary source for culinary water is from deep wells drilled at depths ranging from 700 feet to 1000 feet underground.
-The City does not chlorinate the water system through mechanical chlorination.
-However, the City does periodically add a quantified dosage of chlorine granules to the storage reservoir which are then dissolved and transmitted through the piping system.
+The city’s primary source for culinary water is from deep wells drilled at depths ranging from 700 feet to 1000 feet underground.
+The city does not chlorinate the water system through mechanical chlorination.
+However, the city does periodically add a quantified dosage of chlorine granules to the storage reservoir that are then dissolved and transmitted through the piping system.
 This method is used when the system has low circulation from limited use, during sustained hot weather, when the tank or piping system has been exposed to potential contamination events such as a water leak repair in the main line, or other events as determined by the certified water operators.
-This method does not have a sustaining residual chlorine measurement in the system as would a continuous mechanical injection.
-Typically, the water in the City’s storage tanks is circulated at such a rapid rate that fresh water from our wells is continually present in our culinary system.
+This method does not have a sustaining residual chlorine measurement in the system, as would a continuous mechanical injection.
+Typically, the water in the city’s storage tanks is circulated at such a rapid rate that fresh water from our wells is continually present in our culinary system.
 Both the Harvey and Cottonwood wells are constructed in a way that they could accommodate future chlorination if required.

 Culinary Water Frequently Asked Question